Welcome

 Germany and Liberia: Bilateral relations

 Bilateral relations between Germany and Liberia go back a long way.
-The Hanseatic cities of Lübeck, Bremen and Hamburg recognised Liberia’s independence back in 1855 (the first partners after the UK) and opened a joint consulate in Monrovia.
+The Hanseatic cities of Lübeck, Bremen and Hamburg recognised Liberia’s independence in 1855, the first partners to do so after the UK, and opened a joint consulate in Monrovia.